cadeinc/cadeinc.github.io/Herbrand-Award.md

 for his pioneering research and pedagogical contributions (with Richard Waldinger) to automated reasoning, program synthesis, planning, and formal methods.

-Presented at IJCAR 2016, The 8th International Joint Conference on Automated Reasoning June, 2016
+Presented at IJCAR 2016, the 8th International Joint Conference on Automated Reasoning June, 2016

 Maria Paola Bonacina
 President of CADE Inc.

 --------

-International Conference on Automated Deduction (CADE) Herbrand Award for Distinguished Contributions to Automated Reasoning presented to
+The International Conference on Automated Deduction (CADE) Herbrand Award for Distinguished Contributions to Automated Reasoning presented to

 <center>
 	<img width="20%" src="./HerbrandPhoto/HerbrandAwardRichardWaldinger.jpg">